Convention Army

-The Convention Army (1777–1783) was an army of British and allied troops captured by the Continental Army after the surrender of General John Burgoyne at the Battles of Saratoga in the American War of Independence.
-It is named for the agreement, or convention, concluded between British general John Burgoyne and British-born American army general Horatio Gates, later rejected by the Continental Congress, to allow Burgoyne's army to be evacuated to Britain with the promise not to return to North America.
-Commander in chief of the Continental Army, George Washington viewed the agreement as deeply flawed, preserving trained British forces that could return to fight American forces.
-The Burgoyne's former army was not allowed to leave American territory.
-Although the soldiers were not formally prisoners of war, they were not at liberty either.
-They remained in America until the conclusion of the war in 1783, despite persistent efforts by the British to regain the men.
+The Convention Army was a force of British and Hessian troops under General John Burgoyne captured by the Continental Army after Burgoyne's surrender at the Battles of Saratoga during the American Revolutionary War.
+It is named for the convention concluded between Burgoyne and American General Horatio Gates, later rejected by the Continental Congress, to allow Burgoyne's army to be evacuated to Britain with the promise that it would not to return to North America.
+The Continental Army's commander-in-chief, George Washington, repudiated the convention and Burgoyne's army was not allowed to leave American-held territory.
+Although the British and Hessian troops were not formally prisoners of war, they were not at liberty either.
+The Convention Army remained in the United States until the conclusion of the war in 1783, despite persistent British efforts to rescue them.

 Convention of Saratoga

 On 17 October 1777, British General John Burgoyne surrendered his army according to terms negotiated of the agreement with American general Horatio Gates following the 7 October Battle of Bemis Heights.
 The terms were titled the Convention of Saratoga, and specified that the troops would be sent back to Europe after giving a parole that they would not fight again in the conflict.
 The British army was accorded the honours of war, and Burgoyne had his sword returned to him by Gates.

 Baroness Frederika Riedesel, wife of General Riedesel, just emerged from her shelter in the cellar of the Marshall House, attended the surrender ceremony which she vividly describes in her Journal: "On the 17th of October the capitulation was consummated.
 The generals waited upon the American general-in-chief, Gates, and the troops laid down their arms, and surrendered themselves prisoners of war".